Danail57/Danail57/README.md

 ## 🚀 Goals:
-- Build more real-world projects
+- Build more real-world projects;
-- Explore ethical hacking and security practices
+- Explore ethical hacking and security practices;
 - Collaborate with others on GitHub

 ## 📫 How to reach me: